 It is recognised that the loss of existing or potential habitat critical for the survival of western ringtail possums will not only result in a loss of individuals and populations, but also reduce the ability for recovery into the future.
 To prevent further habitat loss or degradation, habitat critical for survival, as well as potential habitat and habitat connectivity need to be defined, identified and mapped.
 This will provide an important tool for local and landscape scale management.
 Identification of habitat critical for survival presents numerous challenges including defining characteristics and thresholds and contextualising data at the landscape level, to allow for continuity between areas.
-There will be habitat critical for survival on both private and public lands and this presents further challenges.
-A viable population is defined as population that is self-sustaining with little management input.
+There will be habitat critical for survival on both private and public lands and this presents further challenges in relation to protection.
+Once identified and protected, habitat will need to be effectively managed, this aspect is covered separately under Objective 2.

-Action Description Swan Coastal Plain Zone Priority Southern Forest Zone Priority South Coast Priority Performance Criteria Responsibility 1.1 Develop a decision support tool to assist in habitat management based on: habitat characteristics required for western ringtail possum occupation and density thresholds; priority landscape level habitat linkages within zones; and identification of key habitat.
+Action Description Swan Coastal Plain Zone Priority Southern Forest Zone Priority South Coast Priority Performance Criteria Responsibility 1.1 Develop a decision support tool to assist in habitat management based on: • habitat characteristics required for western ringtail possum occupation and density thresholds; • priority landscape level habitat linkages within zones; and • identification of key habitat.
 1 1 1 Habitat characteristics and thresholds are defined.
 Important ecological linkages are identified and mapped.
 Existing and potential habitat is mapped and ranked.
 DPaW

-Action Description Swan Coastal Plain Zone Priority Southern Forest Zone Priority South Coast Priority Performance Criteria Responsibility 1.2 Identify and implement strategies to achieve the protection of higher ranked habitat, on public and private land, in each of the key management areas.
-Strategies may include: investigating mechanisms to enhance the protection afforded to identified high quality habitat; protection of western ringtail possum habitat values in the assessment of development proposals by environmental regulation agencies; encouraging planning authorities to facilitate the creation of habitat reserves and linkages when amending town planning schemes or developing land use structure plans; liaising with local and state government planning agencies to implement strategies to mitigate the effect of development, and provide for management of high quality habitat.
+Action Description Swan Coastal Plain Zone Priority Southern Forest Zone Priority South Coast Priority Performance Criteria Responsibility 1.2 Identify and implement effective strategies to achieve the protection of higher ranked habitat, on public and private land, in each of the key management areas.
+Strategies may include: • investigating mechanisms to enhance the protection afforded to identified high quality habitat; • protection of western ringtail possum habitat values in the assessment of development proposals by environmental regulation agencies; • encouraging planning authorities to facilitate the creation of habitat reserves and linkages when amending town planning schemes or developing land use structure plans; • liaising with local and state government planning agencies to implement strategies to mitigate the effect of development, and provide for management of high quality habitat.
 1 2 1 Effective strategies to protect high value habitat have been implemented on both public and private land.
-DPaW, DER, EPA, DoTE, DOP, WAPC, LGA 1.3 Evaluate the effectiveness of the strategies implanted under action 1.2 and amend strategies as required to improve effectiveness 2 3 2 Effective strategies to protect high value habitat have been implemented on both public and private land in each key management area.
-DPAW, DOP, WAPC, LGA
+DPaW, DER, EPA, DoTE, DOP, WAPC, LGA 1.3 Utilise and enhance species distribution modelling to identify refuges or future suitable habitat to mitigate the climate pressures.
+1 1 1 Interpretation of climate related species distribution modelling completed.
+DPaW, Researchers